initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 ### Accommodation Information

-We strongly recommend taking advantage of the special hotel room rate offered to IC3 Camp participants and reserve your room at the <strong> <a href="https://www.graduatehotels.com/new-york/">Graduate Hotel</a> </strong> (<strong>located on the Cornell Tech campus</strong>) on Roosevelt Island by using this <a href="https://www.graduatehotels.com/new-york/#/booking/step-1?group=202306IC3C">link</a> before <strong> April 25th, 2023 </strong>.
+We strongly recommend taking advantage of the special hotel room rate offered to IC3 Camp participants and reserve your room at the <strong> <a href="https://www.graduatehotels.com/new-york/">Graduate Hotel</a> </strong> (<strong>located on the Cornell Tech campus</strong>) on Roosevelt Island by using this <strong><a href="https://www.graduatehotels.com/new-york/#/booking/step-1?group=202306IC3C">link</a></strong> before <strong> April 25th, 2023 </strong>.
 After this date, the rate and availability will not be guaranteed.
 Please keep in mind that your reservation will incur an additional $39/night per hotel policy (not included in the special rate).

 <div class="ui center aligned basic segment">
   <div class="ui centered image">